 Supported formats

-Supported input and export formats
+Supported media inputs, SRT import and export formats

 Voice2Sub is designed for broad media support: common containers and many less common real-world video or audio files from creators, cameras, phones, screen recorders, podcasts, lectures and editing apps.
 If a familiar container uses an unusual codec, open it in Voice2Sub to confirm compatibility before a long workflow.